 Living in Poverty

 Jan Koum was born in 1976 to a Jewish family in Kyiv, Ukraine.
 His father worked in construction, while his mother stayed at home with her son.
 As a child, Koum experienced the negative effects of growing up in a Communist regime, which deeply influenced his strong commitment to privacy protection.
-When describing why his company is so serious about this facet of business, he replied: “I grew up in a society where everything you did was eavesdropped on, recorded, snitched on.
+When describing why his company is so serious about this facet of business, he tells Wired: “I grew up in a society where everything you did was eavesdropped on, recorded, snitched on.
 Nobody should have the right to eavesdrop, or you become a totalitarian state—the kind of state I escaped as a kid.”

 Setting the Stage

 Despite his circumstances, Koum was a self-starter and quick-learner who wasn’t afraid of hard work.
 Two years after immigrating to the U.S., Koum taught himself computer programming.
 He also received a hands-on education in cybersecurity by joining the elite hacking group, w00w00.
-“I had so much fun in the early days learning about networking, security, scalability and other geeky stuff,” he tells Reuters.
+“I had so much fun in the early days learning about networking, security, scalability, and other geeky stuff,” he explains to Reuters.

 Joining tech moguls like Mark Zuckerberg, Jack Dorsey, and Larry Ellison, Koum went to college but didn’t make it to graduation day.
 While working his way through school at San Jose State University, he quit after only a year due to the demands of his job at Yahoo.

 Meeting His Business Partner

 Jan Koum worked on the security team at Ernst & Young in his freshman year at San Jose State.
 During this time, he met his future business partner, Brian Acton, while working on a project at Yahoo.
 The two immediately hit it off.
 Several months later, Koum applied for a job with Yahoo and ended up working there for nearly a decade.

 Developing the Idea for WhatsApp